BA LLB (UNSW)

 (Foundation) WG Hart Award in Law for Excellence (London School of Economics & Political Science, University of London, UK)

-Jill's research examines evidence and procedural within the broader criminal justice procedural contexts (particularly policing and prosecution) and typically addresses the human dimension of the law and legal processes.
-Her research invariably addresses the long reach of history on current processes and relies also on gleaning lessons from comparative perspectives.
-The jury trial and the Bugmy Bar Book are particular focal points of Jill Hunter's current research.
+Jill's research examines evidence and trial procedure within the broader criminal justice context and typically addresses the human dimension of the law and legal processes.
+Her research invariably addresses the long reach of history on current processes and draws on comparative perspectives.
+The jury trial, judicial officers' wellbeing and the Bugmy Bar Book are particular focal points of Jill Hunter's current research.

 Jill Hunter is a member of the Bugmy Bar Book Committee, Public Defenders' Office, Sydney: https://www.publicdefenders.nsw.gov.au/barbook